Truth Is Buildable

 What cannot be false

-Two things can be immune to falsehood, and they reach it from opposite ends.
+What is immune to falsehood?
+Two things, and they reach it from opposite ends.

 A tautology cannot be false.
 It is true in every possible world, which is why it forbids nothing and informs nothing.
 “It will rain or it will not.”
 Unfalsifiable by logic, and empty for the same reason.

 A number you cannot check cannot be shown false either.
 No procedure can come out the other way, because there is no procedure you can run.
 The 70 percent that cannot be re-derived is not a wrong measurement.
 It is not a measurement.
 The tautology cannot be false because it says nothing.
 The uncheckable number cannot be shown false because it shows nothing.
-A benchmark that cannot be reproduced and “it will rain or it will not” are the same species.
+A benchmark that cannot be reproduced and “it will rain or it will not” rhyme in the one respect that matters here.
 Both survive every test by taking none.

 Cannot be true